allegro/blog/_posts/2021-02-02-first-days-at-allegro.md

 Long before becoming a developer, I was a chemical engineer, and I was designing distilleries, cosmetic and oil refinery plants, etc. During my work, I often used Microsoft Excel and VBA as my main apps for solving complex problems.
 I enjoyed it more than the job I was assigned.
 So I decided to take a Java bootcamp and afterwards I got hired by an IT company in my area.
 At my first IT job, I was hired as a junior, but I was already treated as a regular programmer.
-It was nice, I own them a lot, but on the other hand the only feedback I got was when something was not working.
+It was nice, I owe them a lot, but on the other hand the only feedback I got was when something was not working.
 From the beginning, I was fully aware of how basic my knowledge was after the bootcamp.
-While catching up I realized that in this company I would not develop anymore, and I would be working with legacy technologies throughout the rest of my career.
+While catching up I realized that at this company I would not develop anymore, and I would be working with legacy technologies throughout the rest of my career.

 ## A piece of cake?